avacaondata/nlpboost/README.md

 ### Seq2Seq

 Seq2Seq involves many different subtasks, such as translation, summarization, generative question answering... `AutoTrainer` is suited to perform any of these, as they all are based on generating a target text from a source text.
 The task name in `nlpboost` is `seq2seq`, so the configuration would be `DatasetConfig(..., task="seq2seq")`.
+You can find an example on how to train models on a seq2seq task in `examples/seq2seq/train_summarization_mlsum.py` script.

+## RELEVANT PROJECTS USING NLPBOOST

+Here is a list of public projects that have used `nlpboost` as its main tool for training models:

+1. `BioMedIA`: The winning project of [SomosNLP Hackaton](https://huggingface.co/hackathon-pln-es).
+It was also presented at NAACL2022, obtaining the Best Poster Presentation Award.
+You can check the paper [here](https://research.latinxinai.org/papers/naacl/2022/pdf/paper_06.pdf).
+2. `Detecting and Classifying Sexism by Ensembling Transformers Models`.
+This work was presented as part of IberLEF2022@Sepln2022 Conference.
+In the [results page of the workshop](http://nlp.uned.es/exist2022/#results) you can check that the systems produced by this paper achieved highest on both tasks of the workshop.
+Link to the paper [here](https://ceur-ws.org/Vol-3202/exist-paper3.pdf).
+3. `Named Entity Recognition For Humans and Species With Domain-Specific and Domain-Adapted Transformer Models`.
+This work was presented as part of IberLEF2022@Sepln2022 Conference.
+Link to the paper [here](https://ceur-ws.org/Vol-3202/livingner-paper9.pdf).
+4. Adversarial Question Answering in Spanish with Transformer Models.
+This work was presented as part of IberLEF2022@Sepln2022 Conference.
+Link to the paper [here](https://ceur-ws.org/Vol-3202/quales-paper3.pdf).
+5. Extractive and Abstractive Summarization Methods for Financial Narrative Summarization in English, Spanish and Greek. .
+This work was presented as part of FNP@LREC2022 Conference.
+Link to the paper [here](https://aclanthology.org/2022.fnp-1.8.pdf).

 ## MODULES

 The library is composed mainly of 3 important objects: the ModelConfig, DatasetConfig, and BenchMarker.
 The two first are useful for configuring the experiments in a user-friendly way; both of them are dataclasses.
 BenchMarker, on the other hand, serves for optimizing the models with the configurations passed to it.
 It uses Optuna in the background to optimize the models' parameters, which are passed in the ModelConfig.

-### MODELCONFIG
+### ModelConfig

 The ModelConfig class allows to configure each of the models' configurations.
 For a full list and description of all arguments of ModelConfig, please check the documentation.